USS John R. Craig: Namesake and commissioning

 John R. Craig was laid down by the Consolidated Steel Corporation at Orange, Texas, on 17 November 1944.
 John R. Craig was launched on 14 April 1945 by Mrs. Lilian Hyde Craig, Craig's widow, and commissioned on 20 August 1945.

 After shakedown in Caribbean John R. Craig, departed Charleston, South Carolina on 19 January 1946 for Naval Station San Diego, arriving 1 February.
 On 7 February it left to join the United States Seventh Fleet and assist in repatriating Japanese soldiers from North China.
 The destroyer returned San Diego on 31 January 1947.
 In the years prior to the Korean conflict it alternated Far Eastern deployments with periods of training off the California coast.

 Korean War

-In the lead-up to the Korean War, the USS Craig was dispatched to Jeju Island to enforce a naval blockade, preventing insurgents from obtaining mainland help. (see: Jeju Uprising) On May 19, Colonel Rothwell Brown was designated the supreme military commander on Jeju island and tasked with suppressing the revolt, declaring “I’m not interested in the cause of the uprising.
-My mission is to crack down only.”
-The crackdown would ultimately end in more than 30,000 dead, including more than 14,000 civilians.
+In the lead-up to the Korean War, the USS Craig was dispatched to Jeju Island to enforce a naval blockade in May 1948, preventing insurgents from obtaining mainland help during the Jeju Uprising.

 After the Korean War broke out, John R. Craig arrived in the combat zone on 19 February 1951.
 She immediately commenced operations with Task Force 77, screening aircraft carrier strikes on enemy shore positions.
 During the Chinese spring offensive the destroyer performed shore bombardment in the Wonsan area, knocking out enemy installations and disrupting transportation.
 But for two brief periods in San Diego, she continued operations off Korea during the remainder of the conflict.